 Google My Business And Website Integration

-To rank a small business website above the directories on page 1 can be difficult (and costly).
-However, a prominent position in the Google my Business listing pack delivers a position near the top of the page with an obvious link to the business website.
-For many small businesses with websites languishing down on page 2 or below this is a real bonus as the Google my Business listing effectively delivers a page 1 presence for the website.
+A prominent position in the Google my Business listing pack delivers a position near the top of the page with an obvious link to the business website.
+For many small businesses with websites languishing down on page 2 of the search engine results pages (or below) this is a real bonus.
+The Google my Business listing effectively delivers a page 1 presence for the website.

-So if it is possible to achieve a position towards the top of Page 1 of the search results with an effective Google My Business listing why have a website at all?
-The two main reasons are credibility and nurture.
+So if it is possible to achieve a position towards the top of Page 1 of the Google search results in a specific geographic area with an effective Google My Business listing why have a website at all?
+There are three main reasons

 What is a prospect going to do when they first find a potential supplier online?
 If they have any initial interest they are going to check the business out.
 If there is no website is that going to raise suspicions?
 Is the business real?
 Are they a credible supplier?

-Although testimonials and reviews available on a Google my Business listing are powerful they cannot deliver the same level of credibility as appropriate content published on a regular basis on a website.
+Although testimonials and reviews available on a Google my Business listing are powerful they cannot deliver the same level of credibility as appropriate content published regularly on a website.

-There is little doubt every business with a local customer base should make online marketing one of its priorities.
-A Google local listing is a quick and relatively easy way to quickly obtain a page 1 listing on the search engines.
+There is little doubt a Google My Business listing is a quick and relatively easy way to quickly obtain a page 1 listing on the search engines.
 When used in conjunction with a locally optimised website and best practice content and search engine marketing then more sales leads can be expected to follow.